jlheflin/jlheflin.github.io/docs/nwchemex_install_instructions.md

 #### Libint2 Build

-This tells cmake that the current source directory is the current file (-S), that we want the configuration and build to happen in the "build" directory (camke will create this folder if it doesn't exist), and that we would like to set the `CMAKE_INSTALL_PREFIX` to ``` `pwd`/install, ``` which will resolve to ``/home/jacob/Libraries/libint-2.6.0/install`, meaning that the result of the build will be installed to that path.
+This tells `cmake` that the current source directory is the current file (-S), that we want the configuration and build to happen in the "build" directory (`cmake` will create this folder if it doesn't exist), and that we would like to set the `CMAKE_INSTALL_PREFIX` to ``` `pwd`/install, ``` which will resolve to ``/home/jacob/Libraries/libint-2.6.0/install`, meaning that the result of the build will be installed to that path.